AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

   :width: 600
   :alt: Memory allocated to a record with optimized layout

-Now R'Size will report 56 bits instead of 80.
+Now :ada:`R'Size` will report 56 bits instead of 80.
 The one trailing byte will still be padding, but only that one.

-What about unbounded types, for example type String?
-Querying the 'Size in that case would provide an implementation-defined result.
-A somewhat silly thing to do, really, since the type |mdash| by definition |mdash|
+What about unbounded types, for example type :ada:`String`?
+Querying the :ada:`'Size` in that case would provide an implementation-defined result.
+A somewhat
+silly thing to do, really, since the type |mdash| by definition |mdash|
 doesn't specify how many components are involved.